MarvinLvn/ChildDirectedSyntacticTest/docs/build_evaluation.md

 1) `The good cat.` vs `The cat good.`
 2) `The kitty lets.` vs`The lets kitty.`

-To generate this task, you'll need a file `data/word_candidates/nouns_animate.csv` that contain animate nouns.
+To generate this task, you'll need:
+- a file `data/word_candidates/nouns_animate.csv` that contains animate nouns.
+- a file `data/word_candidates/verbs_intransitive.csv` that contains intransitive verbs.

 ### 2) Anaphor agreement